Scheffler, McIlroy at their best to reach Match Play semis

 Scheffler, who lost in the final in his Match Play debut in 2021, now has won 10 straight matches.
 He was 2 down against J.T.
 Poston in the morning with five holes left when he birdied the 17th to square the match and won the 18th with a par.

-He was 3 down against former Match Play champion Jason Day through seven holes when he battled back, taking his first lead with a birdie on the 13th and then pulling away.
+He was 3 down against former Match Play champion Jason Day through seven holes in the quarterfinals when he battled back, taking his first lead with a birdie on the 13th and then pulling away.
 He closed it out with a wedge to 2 inches on the 17th.

 Scheffler said he and caddie Ted Scott had a chat when Day went birdie-birdie-eagle on the front nine to go 3 up.
 The eagle came on a 5-wood from 282 yards to 5 feet on the par-5 sixth hole at Austin Country Club.